joelwross/tutorials/src/css-frameworks/index.md

 $ bower install
 ```

+You can also use `bower` to upgrade packages, or remove them from your project.
+See the [bower documentation](https://bower.io/docs/api/) for more details.

 ### Which is Best?
 CDN or Download?

-If you ask a group of developers which is the better approach---linking to a CDN or downloading via a package manager---you'll probably start a very heated debate.
+If you ask a group of developers which is the better approach&mdash;linking to a CDN or downloading via a package manager&mdash;you'll probably start a very heated debate.
 It's kind of like the [spaces vs tabs](https://www.youtube.com/watch?v=SsoOG6ZeyUI) debate.
 Each method has its benefits and drawbacks, and neither option is clearly superior to the other.
 But choose you must, and your choice should be something you stick with.
 The one thing you don't want to do is mix the two approaches in one project.

 If you are new to web development and can't decide which approach to use, link to the CDN version.
 It's simple and the lack of offline support probably won't affect you much.

 ## Responsive Layout Grids

 At the core of all of these popular CSS Frameworks is a responsive grid layout system.
 These grids allow you to build multi-column layouts on all browsers, even those that don't support the new flexbox standard.
+These grids use very complicated CSS syntax to achieve this effect, and can still end-up with rendering problems, but they are your only option if you want to support IE users.

-These grid systems divide the horizontal space into 12 equal columns.
-A given element can span as many of these columns as you want, but after 12 columns, the next element will wrap to the next line.
-Since 12 can be divided evenly by 6, 4, or 3, you can easily create layouts with 2, 3, or 4 equally-sized elements that sit next to each other on the same line.
-Or you can create one element that spans 4 columns and another that spans 8 columns.
+These grid systems divide the horizontal space into 12 equal units.
+A given element can span as many of these grid units as you want, but after 12 units, the next element will wrap to the next line.
+Since 12 can be divided evenly by 6, 4, or 3, you can easily create layouts with 2, 3, or 4 equally-sized columns that sit next to each other on the same line.
+Or you can create one column that spans 4 units and another that spans 8 units.
+Any combination that adds up to 12 is fine.

-The number of columns is specified using CSS style classes.
-For example, this markup uses Bootstrap to create three equally-sized elements on the same line on all screens:
+The number of grid units any given element consumes is specified using specially-named CSS style classes.
+For example, this markup uses Bootstrap to create three equally-sized columns on all screens:

 ```html
 <div class="container">